-The film was shot in pre-war Yugoslavia during the summer of 1988.
-As editing neared completion civil war tore apart the region and much of the footage was lost.
-In 1996, after a five-year search, all of the lost footage was found and returned to producer Andjelo Arandjelovic, who worked on getting a distribution deal for the film, before it ended up getting released direct-to-video.
+The film was shot in Yugoslavia during the summer of 1988.
+As editing neared completion civil war tore apart the region and much of the footage was stored in Avala films warehouse in Belgrade.
+In 1996, producer Andjelo Arandjelovic, worked on getting a distribution deal for the film, before it ended up getting released direct-to-video in 1997.
 See more »

 At the end credits no character names are given next to the actors name.
 Instead the supporting actors are listed under 'Supporting Players' and actors with bit parts are listed under 'Other Players'.
 See more »